How to use the command 'reg copy' (with examples)

 Example output:

-Use case 3: Forcefully copy a registry key without a prompt
+Use case 3: [f]orcefully (without a prompt) copy a registry key

 Code: